ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 # Multiple Layers

+In Part 3 we are going to make the changes needed so we run a neural network with multiple layers.

+What we did so far:
+Part 1 - Implement Cuda Kernel which can execute the sigmoid activation function for many values at once Part 2 - Add the Linear Layer part (Dot Product) to our Kernel

+This part:
+Part 3 - Change the kernel so we can feedforward through multiple layers.

 ## 1. Review - Previous Video Bugs

 In [Part 2](https://github.com/ThoenigAdrian/NeuralNetworksCudaTutorial/tree/main/Part%202%20-%20Linear%20Layer) we glossed over a bug to keep it short and simple.
 However we need to understand and fix this bug, because we need it for multiple layers.